 Traveler Health Application: All travelers arriving from outside the country must submit an online travel health visa application and present a copy upon arrival to the Bahamas.

 COVID Test Result Submission: Also, all travelers must test negative using a COVID-19 molecular swab test with results posted online with their travel health visa application before entry into the Bahamas.
 The test results must not occur more than five days before arrival.
 If you’re staying for more than 5 days, you’ll likely need to take a rapid test once you are at the destination.

 Social Distancing & Curfews Enforced: Travelers must maintain a three to six-foot distance from others and wear a face mask or be subject to a fine.
-Daily curfew mandates are expected to be followed from 6 pm – 5 am on the weekends and 9 pm – 5 am during the week, even for tourists.
+Daily curfew mandates are expected to be followed 10 pm – 5 am, even for tourists.

 Also, there is a mandatory 14-day quarantine upon arrival to the Bahamas if you are symptomatic or tested positive for COVID-19 as well as when traveling from one island to another.
 Once this time period is up, the traveler is required to take another coronavirus test that must show negative results.
 Although the “no sail order” for cruises expired on October 31st, there is now a conditional sailing order in place.
 It might be best to reschedule your cruise for 2021 and book a vacation to the Bahamas instead.

 Leave the Valuables: Petty crimes like stealing can happen anywhere, but just make sure to leave valuable items either at home or in the hotel safe while you’re out and about.
 If you encounter someone trying to rob you, give them what they want –it’s not worth the risk of getting harmed.